If you ever run into the laptop keys not working on your HP laptop, don’t panic. It’s often not hard to fix at all…

 - Recharge your laptop and power it on.

-- Test the keys on the keyboard and see if keys not working in laptop issue goes away.
+- Test the keys on the keyboard and see if the keys not working in the laptop issue goes away.

 If all else fails, then it’s most likely a hardware failure problem which might be better left with professional hands.

-Hopefully you have successfully resolved the keys not working on HP laptop by now.
-If you have any questions, ideas or suggestions, please let me know in the comments.
+Hopefully, you have successfully resolved the keys not working on the HP laptop by now.
+If you have any questions, ideas, or suggestions, please let me know in the comments.
 Thanks for reading!